evariste-club/evariste-club.github.io/README.md

 [Walkthrough](hints_for_ellie.html) (1349, April 6)

-The box will shut down after a week, around the 9th of April.
+Ellie shutdown at 1120, April 10

 When you've found the flag, please mail it to us at [evariste@sc.iitd.ac.in](mailto:evariste@sc.iiitd.ac.in).

-Number of people that have submitted the flag (as of 1325, April 6): 23
+Number of people that have submitted the flag (as of shutdown): 24

+People who submitted before walkthrough:
 | Who | When |
 | --- | --- |
 | [Mehul Arora](mailto:mehul21066@iiitd.ac.in) | 1443, April 2 |